Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 The polar opposite of Artificial Stupidity

 , when the A.I. makes unbelievably bad decisions that make the player think it's a complete moron.
-That doesn't mean Artificial Brilliance
+That doesn't mean Artificial Brilliance and Artificial Stupidity

 can't overlap, however.
 No A.I. is perfect, and glaring imperfections and mistakes can be all the more obvious in a game with A.I. that is generally impressively smart.

 Of course, it's a balancing act between an AI that is bad at the game and an AI that is too good at the game.
-The trick is allowing the AI to make human like mistakes while also allowing it to make human like brilliance.
+The trick is allowing the AI to make human-like mistakes while also allowing it to have human-like brilliance.
 After all, in a first person shooter, the AI isn't really playing the game in the same way a human does.
 They don't actually have a mouse/keyboard to manipulate or have to watch a monitor.
 Thus it's an easy task to make an AI that always knows where you are and can hit you perfectly; it's not so easy to make an AI that can act like it doesn't know where you are and can act like it has reflexes.
 And as some of the examples below note (see the Half-Life example about greatest threat), sometimes being smart makes it dumb.

 Some games avert the issue by explicitly making the computer play a completely different game thus negating the need for the AI to present the illusion of competence equal to the player.
-For more discussion on AI's, see Video Game AI
+For more discussion on AIs, see Video Game AI

 open/close all folders